 Still Up In the Air

-A few of the other states working through the regulatory process include New York and Florida as major markets.
-Massachusetts is still moving through the legislative process but lawmakers remain optimistic for a positive outcome.
+A few of the other states working through the regulatory process include New York sportsbooks and Florida sportsbooks as major markets.
+Massachusetts online sportsbooks are still moving through the legislative process but lawmakers remain optimistic for a positive outcome.